MKwenhua/js_trie/README.md

    "Mad Max Beyond Thunderdome"
 ]

-//KeyWordActions are so you can match an Object to returned if the text has been matched.
-This is great for embedding extra data with each result.
+//KeyWordActions are so you can set an object to be returned if the associated text has been matched.
+//This is great for embedding extra data with each result.

 const KeyWordActions = {
 	"Raiders of the Lost Ark":{